WICG/pwa-url-handler/explainer.md

 #### Wildcard Matching

+The wildcard character `*` can be used to match one or more characters.

 A wildcard prefix can be used in `app_links` origin strings to match for different subdomains.
-The wildcard `*` matches one or more characters.
+The prefix must be `*.` for this usage.
 The scheme is still assumed to be https when using a wildcard prefix.

- For eg. `*.contoso.com` matches `jadams.contoso.com` and `www.jqadams.contoso.com` but not `contoso.com` .
+For eg. `*.contoso.com` matches `tenant.contoso.com` and `www.tenant.contoso.com` but not `contoso.com` .
 There may be other ways of specifying a group of related origins such as [First Party Sets](https://github.com/krgovind/first-party-sets).
-Note that this feature would not be necessary if there was a suitable way to specify a multi-origin app scope similarly.
+This feature would not be necessary if there was a way to specify a multi-origin app scope with a similar matching pattern.

 ### web app to origin association